Nursery School Children

 Both men and women receive loans.

-We have a 98% success rate of loan repayment, which
+We have a 98% success rate of loan repayment, which is attributed to our grassroots presence in the villages where we operate.

 Loans